nerajbobra/lstm-qrs-detector/README.md

 An example result:
 ![Baseline Wander Removal](https://github.com/nerajbobra/lstm-qrs-detector/blob/master/baseline_filtered/sel31_ch1.png "Baseline Wander Removal")

 Next, the scalogram (continuous wavelet transform) is calculated.
 Since there isn't a lot of energy above 60Hz, the signal is first downsampled to 125Hz using an anti-aliasing lowpass filter.
-The morlet wavelet is used for this computation.
+The wavelet transform is then calculated using the morlet wavelet.
 An example result:
 ![Scalogram](https://github.com/nerajbobra/lstm-qrs-detector/blob/master/cwt/sele0170_ch1.png
  "Scalogram")